home-assistant/frontend/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce this problem:**

 <!--
-Sum up all steps that are necesarry to reproduce this bug.
+Sum up all steps that are necessary to reproduce this bug.
 For example:
 1. Add a climate integration
 2. Navigate to Lovelace